Scaleup Service Practices

 What the evidence says about effective delivery

-The GALI ten-year synthesis - covering 23,364 enterprises across 369 programmes - is consistent: the ventures that benefit most from acceleration are those that enter programmes with stronger teams and more developed businesses.
-Programmes most likely to add value are those with intensive, tailored, on-demand support rather than fixed curricula.
-Programmes that do not screen rigorously end up providing expensive support to ventures that are not ready for it, with negligible performance effects.
+The convergent finding across the three evidence bases: the ventures that benefit most from acceleration are those that enter programmes with stronger teams and more developed businesses; programmes most likely to add value are those with intensive, tailored, on-demand support rather than fixed curricula; programmes that do not screen rigorously end up providing expensive support to ventures that are not ready for it, with negligible performance effects; and the support typically ends at the point where sustained engagement is most needed - during implementation.
 These findings have been available for years.
 Their adoption across the African support ecosystem has been slow.

 The provider landscape: what exists, what has closed, what has emerged